bnmnetp/everyday/_sources/2016/05/groupby.rst

     for thing in group:
         print("    {}".format(thing))

-Notice that the thign printed in the loop on line 6 includes both elements of the tuple, the key and the value.
+Notice that the thing printed in the loop on line 6 includes both elements of the tuple, the key and the value.
 Change the print statement so that it only prints out the value using ``format(thing[1])`` to get a little nicer output.

 But I want to group by category
 -------------------------------